Annihilating to the Darker: Thermal Relic Dark Matter with an Ultraweak Portal to the Standard Model

-\emph{Introduction.---}The null detection of weakly interacting massive particle (WIMP) as dark matter candidate has placed significant strain on a large number of dark matter models.
-The increased intensity and precision of probes into dark matter through various direct~\cite{XENON:2019zpr,XENON:2019gfn,DarkSide-50:2022qzh,PandaX-4T:2021bab,LZ:2022lsv,XENON:2023cxc} and indirect~\cite{Planck:2015fie,AMS:2021nhj,McDaniel:2023bju,CTA:2020qlo} detection experiments significantly narrow down the parameter space for majority of WIMP dark matter models.
-The reason is remarkably straightforward: to achieve a sufficiently large annihilation cross-section capable of reducing the amount of dark matter to match the observed relic density, the couplings of dark matter to Standard Model particles must inevitably be large.
-This leads to substantial elastic scattering cross-sections between the dark matter and hadrons which have been already excluded by direct detection experiments.\footnote{ Unless one considers quark-phobic types of dark matter models, where dark matter does not annihilate into quarks.
-These types of models face minimal constraints from dark matter direct detection experiments.
-In this letter, we focus on dark matter models that are subject to stringent constraints from direct and indirect detections, as well as collider searches.} Additionally, the same large dark matter annihilation cross-sections also produce noticeable indirect detection signals for dark matter, which as well haven't yet been detected.
+The null detection of weakly interacting massive particles (WIMPs) as dark matter candidates has posed a serious challenge to a wide range of dark matter models.
+In particular, the steadily increasing sensitivity and precision of direct detection experiments~\cite{XENON:2019zpr,XENON:2019gfn,DarkSide-50:2022qzh,PandaX-4T:2021bab,LZ:2022lsv,XENON:2023cxc,LZ:2024zvo} and indirect searches~\cite{Planck:2015fie,AMS:2021nhj,McDaniel:2023bju,CTA:2020qlo} have significantly narrowed the viable parameter space of most conventional WIMP scenarios.
+The reason is remarkably straightforward: to obtain an annihilation cross section large enough to deplete the dark matter abundance to the observed relic density, the couplings between dark matter and Standard Model (SM) particles must typically be sizable.
+Such couplings in turn lead to substantial elastic scattering cross sections between dark matter and hadrons, many of which have already been excluded by direct detection experiments.\footnote{ An exception arises in quark-phobic dark matter models, in which dark matter does not annihilate into quarks and is therefore subject to much weaker direct detection constraints.
+In the present work, we focus on dark matter models that are strongly constrained by direct detection experiments, together with indirect searches and other experimental probes.} Additionally, the same large dark matter annihilation cross sections also produce noticeable indirect detection signals, which have not yet been observed.

-It is widely accepted that dark matter resides in one or multiple hidden sectors, which exist generally in various GUT models and string theory.
-Since dark matter hasn't been detected other than gravitational observations, it is possible that dark matter undergoes strong interactions within multiple hidden sectors, while only ultraweakly coupled to the Standard Model.
-Thus in this new era of dark matter research, it is essential to explore interactions among multiple hidden sectors that contain dark matter candidates.\footnote{ Previous research on multiple hidden sectors within the freeze-in scenario includes~\cite{Aboubrahim:2021ycj,Aboubrahim:2022bzk,Bhattiprolu:2023akk,Feng:2024nkh,Bhattiprolu:2024dmh}.}